 Small goals means small actions, and small thinking.

-When I first started internet marketing in 2007, I set a goal of making $10,000 profit within 6 months.
+When I first started internet marketing in 2007 on different traffic sources, I set a goal of making $10,000 profit within 6 months.
 I asked myself how confident that I could achieve this?
 Very.
-I realized it my goal wasn’t big enough because it didn’t scare me so I made it ten times bigger. $100,000 profit within 6 months.
+I realized it my goal wasn’t big enough because it didn’t scare me so I made it ten times bigger. $100,000 profit within 6 months running different cpa offers.

 Big goals meant I had to take big action that I had to make changes.
 I increased my thinking, my work effort, and the time I put into this.
 6 months later I destroyed that goal and quit my job.
 If I had set a small goal then perhaps things would have been different.